 4.3.
-Installing the software
+Installing the Software

-Place DVC Software installation CD in the CD or DVD drive.
-The installer will launch automatically and guide each installation step.
+Place the DVC Software installation CD in the CD or DVD drive.
+Launch the installer, which will guide each installation step.

 4.4.
 Installing the camera hardware

 This camera contains sensitive electronic devices that can be damaged by static discharge.
 Use appropriate static control methods when handling the camera.
 Avoid contact with connector pins when cables and plugs are removed.